 Arthroscopic surgery was initially meant to serve as a diagnostic tool to help identify joint damage that couldn’t be diagnosed by other means.
 But with advances in medicine, your surgeon may also be able to make repairs during your arthroscopy to help you get back to your usual activities faster.

 Your specialist at OrthoCincy Wellington Orthopaedics and Sports Medicine determines if you would benefit from arthroscopic surgery after an examination, review of your medical history, and diagnostic testing.
 They may recommend arthroscopic surgery to confirm a suspected diagnosis or to determine the underlying cause of your symptoms if other tests fail to provide answers.

 Arthroscopic surgery can be conducted on any joint, but the joints most frequently examined include the knee, shoulder, hip, ankle, elbow, and wrist.

 Due to the nature of the procedure, anesthesia is used to help ease discomfort during your arthroscopy.
 Then, your surgeon makes a small button-size incision to insert the camera.
 If needed, they make additional incisions so they can insert surgical instruments to correct any abnormalities.

 After your arthroscopic surgery is complete, your incisions are covered with dressings and you’re moved to a recovery room for monitoring.
 You should be able to go home the same day.

 Your recovery may vary depending on the extent of repair your surgeon completed during your arthroscopic surgery.
 You might also require therapy following your surgery to help restore joint function.

-For expert care of all of your joint issues, call Wellington Orthopaedic & Sports Medicine or schedule an appointment online today.
+For expert care of all of your joint issues, call OrthoCincy Wellington Orthopaedics and Sports Medicine or schedule an appointment online today.